CharlieGitDB/godoor-monorepo/README.md

 # Godoor
 This application is used to manage, and organize properties you own or are involved with.
 This could be used for a timeshare, or a shared cabin, or an landlord property organization.
-This project is being created as an example of a portfolio of development work.
+This project is being created as an example for a portfolio of development work.

 **The main goals of this project will be:**
 1. Have visuals describing and explaining the architecture